Located on the Susquehanna River

 VOPA’s Objective

 is to provide each Veteran with his or her own tiny home, so they can feel safe and in control of their surroundings.
-This thoughtfully designed community for homeless Veterans will meet all local city code and ADA requirements and will connect to city utilities; water, sewer and electric.
+This thoughtfully designed community for Veterans experiencing homelessness will meet all local city code and ADA requirements and will connect to city utilities; water, sewer and electric.
 A tiny home provides everything the Veteran needs to live with dignity and safety, including a bed, bathroom with shower, desk, sink, and counter space with a refrigerator underneath.
 Transportation will be accessible to connect the Veteran to systems of care, employment and the community.

 “Our Veterans have made the sacrifice to support and defend our constitution against all enemies, foreign and domestic.
 They have done so by writing a blank check up to and payable with their very lives.
-It is now time we support homeless Veterans who have fallen on tough times.
+It is now time we support Veterans experiencing homelessness who have fallen on tough times.
 That is what Veterans Outreach of Pennsylvania is all about.”

 John Gronski, Major General (Retired)

-The Centralized Community Center
+The UPMC Pinnacle Foundation Patriots Place Community Center

 promotes a nurturing environment where each Veteran can join with service providers, family, and friends to find a path that leads to a better life.
 Success will be supported through access to health, wellness, education, employment, and a myriad of other services provided at the Veteran’s pace.

-“Our homeless veterans don’t need or want a handout, they need and want a hand up.
+“Our veterans experiencing homelessness don’t need or want a handout, they need and want a hand up.
 And that is exactly what they will get from this place and the awesome VOPA team.
 We The People owe to them our debt of gratitude for that service and sacrifice.
 Through the efforts of VOPA we will be able to repay that debt to some of our veterans who are in need.
 I humbly ask that you also consider supporting this very worthy cause!”

 Wilbur E. Wolf III, Brigadier General (Retired)